AndyNortrup/AndyNortrup.github.io/content/posts/technology/2023-02-10-mastodon-hosting-wishlist/index.md

 The second class of content is just straight unsolvable.
 If you've watched the GOP try to drag social media execs through clown show hearings to complain about moderation decisions and how conservatives are treated unfairly in social media, you can see the problem.

 ## Solutions
-I think that the fediverse if operated well can have a better structure for managing those problems.
+I think that the Fediverse if operated well can have a better structure for managing those problems.
 In my mind most of this runs through distributing content moderation decisions into smaller instances and creating social pressures for better behavior.

-I'd love to see a fediverse hosting company that does the following:
+I'd love to see a Fediverse hosting company that does the following:

 ### Non technical
 Makes it easy for an individual to create a new instance for themselves and their communities without having to speak any geek.
 If you mention server specs you have made it to hard.